Learning Programs at the Willows

 Explore restoration efforts at Prairies and Ponds at Oakdale, a 35 acre nature park and urban migratory stopover sight.
 Learn about prescribed burning, cavity nesting birds, prairie plant adaptation, water control structures, wetland management, and the cultural history of this universally accessible green space.

 Using a variety of stone and bone tools, participants learn about the three sisters(corn, bean, and squash) garden and the early woodland era garden.
-Included are archeological documents, primary sources, and tool construction.
+Included are archaeological documents, primary sources, and tool construction.
 Seasonal.

 Have a winter blast exploring the wild places on snowshoes.
 Our size range of lightweight snowshoes have bindings that fit any child boot and even have cleat on the bottom for extra traction on ice covered ground.
 Learn about the history of snowshoes and connections to similar animal adaptations.

 Use all your senses while foraging for a variety of delicious local edible plants.
 Learn about their historical use, habitat value, nutritional content and identification.
 Try acorn flour pancakes and white pine needle tea!